Take a hike, pal.

 Can do.

 This time of year – under the old-world rules and conditions – is usually when I'm waist deep in production for Alley Repertory Theater's first show of the season.
 COVID-19 restrictions in Idaho have kept large gatherings on hold.
-Meaning we are still in a holding pattern, awaiting the return of theater to most Treasure Valley stages.
+Meaning we are in a holding pattern, awaiting the return of theater to most Treasure Valley stages.

 To pass the time, hiking has entered the picture.

 Namely, over the last few months, walks distancing anywhere from one to five miles along the Boise Greenbelt.
 Smoke-filled skies have done their best to temper the number of days I try to go and get some cardio in.
-Very important, considering I have not set foot in a gym to do my cardio since early March.
+Very important, considering I have not set foot in a gym to do cardio since early March.
 Hitting the asphalt trail three or four days a week has been the goal.

 Growing up, hiking was a normal part of life.
 And I'm talking about hitting the trails up in the mountains and fully taking in nature.
 In fact, many locales from my fantasy novels are derived from these very hiking journeys.